Coarse Information Design: Convex Value Functions

 An immediate consequence of Theorem \ref{intensityorder} is that both the sequence of widths of subintervals, $\{w_k\}_{k=1}^N$, and the sequence of distances between adjacent posterior means, $\{d_k\}_{k=1}^{N-1}$, are single-dipped in a logconcave environment.
 The part of the state space where $w_i$ attains the minimum is the region that receives the closest scrutiny in the optimal experiment.
-The result that the widths and distances are single-dipped implies there is a center of scrutiny---the subinterval with the minimum width---in the sense that the optimal experiment pays less and less scrutiny to states that are farther and farther away from this center.
+The result that the widths and distances are single-dipped implies there is a center of scrutiny---the subinterval with the minimum width.
+Moreover, the optimal experiment pays less and less scrutiny to states that are farther and farther away from this center.

 Define the index $i^*$ such that $w_{i^*}=\min\{w_1,\ldots,w_N\}$.
 The subinterval $(s_{i^*-1},s_{i^*})$ is the center of scrutiny of the optimal information structure.
 The location of this center generally reflects the designer's two concerns: (1) revealing finer information about the states that are more likely to occur (higher density $f$); and (2) focusing on states with higher local value of information (greater curvature $u''$).
 Since the logconcavity of $f$ and $u''$ implies that these functions are single-peaked \citep{DharmadhikariJoagdev1988}, the two ends of the state space have lower probability mass and smaller curvature.
-Intuitively, if we fix one of the concerns, such as assuming a uniform prior distribution, the scrutiny center is likely to be near the mode of the curvature.\footnote{ It does not necessarily contain the mode because $u''$ can be highly asymmetric about the mode, e.g., very flat on one side and very steep on the other side. } The following result confirms this intuition and extends it to a more general environment where the two functions have different modes.
+Intuitively, if we fix one of the concerns, such as assuming a uniform prior distribution, the scrutiny center is likely to be near the mode of the curvature.
+The following result confirms this intuition and extends it to a more general environment where $f$ and $u''$ are single-peaked with possibly different modes, and they need not be logconcave.

 \begin{proposition} \begin{enumerate}[(\roman*),nosep]

 \item If $u''$ is a constant and $f$ is single-peaked with mode $m_f$ in the $j$-th interval, then $i^* \in \{ j-1,j,j+1\}$.

 \item If $f$ is a constant and $u''$ is single-peaked with mode $m_u$ in the $k$-th interval, then $i^* \in \{k-1,k,k+1\}$.